Shine

 National Vending Gallery 2021 @ National Design Centre

-Shine is privileged to be selected for National Vending Gallery’s Topic N°3 Peripheral Vision Exhibition from 6 Mar to 31 May 2021.
-The book is presented in a vending machine at the gallery for sale, along with 15 other thoughtful publications.
+Shine was selected for National Vending Gallery’s Topic N°3 Peripheral Vision Exhibition from 6 Mar to 31 May 2021.
+The book is presented in a vending machine for sale, and it was sold out twice.

 Photos © NVG